 ** CORONAVIRUS INFORMATION **

-In addition, below you will find several links to helpful information.
 As new information comes available, we will be updating them as we get them.
 Please let us know how your business is doing and what you are experiencing out there in our Chamber.

 Stay up to date on what's happening in Utah and what the State of Utah recommendations are to help us effectively respond to the COVID-19 virus.
 If you're worried about whether you may have 1-800-456-7707.
 This website has resources that businesses can find and use to keep their employees safe and the doors open., please call the Utah Coronavirus Information Line at